4 min read

 Build a reusable staging kit

-To streamline product staging, keep a repeatable kit (2 surfaces + 2–3 prop families + one lighting style).
+Keep a repeatable kit (2 surfaces + 2–3 prop families + one lighting style).
 Consistency builds trust and speeds production month after month.

 Use Case Explanations: Where Product Staging Drives the Biggest ROI